Home Classes Trips More Blog back

 Notes and Pointers:

-Green mango saladIn Thailand, a hot-salty-sweet dip is made by pounding Thai chillies with sugar and salt until well blended.
+Green mangoesIn Thailand, a hot-salty-sweet dip is made by pounding Thai chillies with sugar and salt until well blended.
 Various kinds of fruits are dipped in this mixture whether for a snack or following a meal.
 Among the favorite fruits for this kind of treatment are tart unripe green mango, crisp green guava, acidic pineapple, sour pomelo, jicama, astringent under-ripe gooseberries, and various kinds of crisp pickled unripe fruits.

 Because tart unripe mangoes are not easy to find, I like to add lime juice to make up for the lack of tartness in the green mangoes found in Asian markets here; so instead of making the salt-sugar-chilli dip, I just toss the mango slices with these three ingredients and the lime juice.